-Situated on the French shores of Lake Geneva, Yvoire is one of France’s most beautiful villages, locally nicknamed the “Pearl of Lake Geneva” (la Perle du Lac Léman).
-The preserved fortified village is well known for its floral display and has been awarded by the International Trophy for Landscape and Horticulture.
-Its pedestrianised narrow streets are an invitation for a historic stroll, leading to the calm and tranquil waterfront with splendid views of Lake Geneva, the Alps of Chablais and the Jura Mountains.
+Situated on the French shores of Lake Geneva, Yvoire is one of France’s most beautiful villages, locally nicknamed the “Pearl of Lake Geneva” (la Perle du Léman).
+The preserved fortified village is well known for its floral display and has been awarded the International Trophy for Landscape and Horticulture.
+Its pedestrianised narrow streets invite a historic stroll, leading to the calm and tranquil waterfront with splendid views of Lake Geneva, the Alps of Chablais and the Jura Mountains.

 My visits to Yvoire

 The first time I visited Yvoire was in the early 1990s when I was a teenager.
-I was spending the Summer holidays with my family in Les Grandes Rousses in the Jura mountains.
-For my birthday we decided to go on an excursion to the Haute-Savoie through Switzerland.
-This combined train+boat ticket is still on sale at the Tourist Office Centre of Les Rousses (fees in Summer 2017 were 38.40 euros per person).
+I spent the Summer holidays with my family in Les Grandes Rousses in the Jura mountains.
+For my birthday, we decided to go on an excursion to the Haute-Savoie through Switzerland.
+This combined train+boat ticket is still on sale at the Tourist Office Centre of Les Rousses (fees in Summer 2022 were 38.80 swiss francs per person).
 It is a great and fun way to discover the Swiss Jura, Nyon, Lake Geneva, and Yvoire on a day trip.

-In Autumn 2017 I came back to the medieval village with my little family, this time by car from Annecy.
-We spent a great time visiting the narrow cobbled streets still nicely flowered in this season of the year.
-The sight of the castle and golden leaves reflecting in the calm, silvery waters of Lake Geneva lapping on the shore was unforgettable.
-The photos illustrating this article were taken at the occasion of our November visit.
+In Autumn 2017, I returned to the medieval village with my little family, this time by car from Annecy.
+We enjoyed visiting the narrow, cobbled streets that still nicely flowered in this year’s season.
+The sight of the castle and golden leaves reflecting in Lake Geneva’s calm, silvery waters lapping on the shore was unforgettable.
+The photos illustrating this article were taken during our November visit.

 Where is Yvoire situated?

-The village of Yvoire is located in the département of Haute-Savoie, in a region of the French Alps known as the Chablais which is situated at the northern limit of the French Alps.
-The village is washed by the waters of Lake Geneva.
+The village of Yvoire is located in the département of Haute-Savoie, in a region of the French Alps known as the Chablais, which is situated at the northern limit of the French Alps.
+The waters of Lake Geneva wash the village.

-It lies at the northern tip of a promontory (Presqu’île de Léman) which separates the ‘petit lac’ (small lake) to the ‘grand lac’ (large lake).
+It lies at the northern tip of a promontory (Presqu’île de Léman), which separates the ‘petit lac’ (small lake) from the ‘grand lac’ (large lake).

 A bit of history

-Yvoire was originally a fishing little harbour overlooked by the square keep of its castle.
+Yvoire was initially a little fishing harbour overlooked by the square keep of its castle.
 In the 14th century, Amadeus V, Count of Savoy, understood the strategic location of Yvoire in the region of Geneva and had the village fortified during the war between Savoy and the French province of Dauphiné.

-Yvoire played an important military role and its inhabitants were give tax privileges in 1324.
+Yvoire played an important military role, and its inhabitants were given tax privileges in 1324.

-From 1536 to 1591, the village and its surroundings were occupied by the Bernese, allies of the French and Geneva.
-Yvoire was pillaged and its fortifications dismantled.
+From 1536 to 1591, the Bernese, allies of the French and Geneva, occupied the village and its surroundings.
+Yvoire was pillaged, and its fortifications were dismantled.
 The castle was also severely damaged and stayed roofless for 350 years.

 What to see in Yvoire